Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-Next, we look at a scenario where consumer behavior deviates from the traditional random coefficients logit model.
-We will specifically look at the scenario when consumers are inattentive.
-When consumers are inattentive, they may not carefully consider all of their options before making a purchase decision.
-This violates a general assumption of the choice model: consumers are informed and consider all options when they make purchase decisions.
-In some parametric models (e.g., \cite{van2010retrieving}), this issue is managed by constructing the consumer consideration set.
-However, consideration sets are mostly unobserved in data thus it requires assumptions on how consideration sets are formed, which might not always be appropriate or reflective of actual consumer behavior.
+Finally, we consider a scenario where consumers do not pay attention to all the products and/or are not fully informed of all the alternatives in the choice set.
+Recent literature has shown that this is often the case in many empirical settings \citep{goeree2008limited, gabaix2019behavioral, honka2019empirical, abaluck2020method, compiani2022market}.
+However, such cases violate a standard assumption of the choice model: that consumers are informed and consider all options when they make purchase decisions.
+In some parametric models \citep[e.g.,][]{van2010retrieving}, this issue is managed by constructing a consumer-level consideration set.
+However, consideration sets are usually unobserved in data; so these approaches often require assumptions on how consideration sets are formed, which might not always be appropriate or reflective of actual consumer behavior.
+Another way to manage this issue is to model search costs, i.e., allow consumers to ignore certain products because search is costly \citep[e.g.,][]{weitzman1978optimal, mehta2003price, hortaccsu2004product, kim2010online}.
+Similarly, it also requires researchers to specify how search cost enters the utility function and decision process.
 In contrast to these models, our approach refrains from making any parametric assumptions, which allows for a potentially more flexible representation of consumer behavior in the case of consumer attention.
+To demonstrate how our model can capture the inattentive behavior, we look at a scenario where consumers are inattentive and deviate from the traditional random coefficient logit model.

-To evaluate how our model performs when there are inattentive consumers, we simulate the market share of each product in each market by assuming there is a portion of consumers who ignore the product with the highest price.
-We assume the portion is $1 - \frac{1}{1+Price_j}$, so when the price increases, the portion of inattentive consumers increases.
-In other words, the consideration set of $1 - \frac{1}{1+Price_j}$ consumers excludes the highest-price product.
+We consider a simple model of inattention where a portion of consumers ($1 - \frac{1}{1+p_{ht}}$) ignore the product with the highest price, following \cite{compiani2022market}.
+In other words, the consideration set of $1 - \frac{1}{1+p_{ht}}$ consumers in market $t$ excludes the highest-price product $h$.
+So when the price increases, the portion of inattentive consumers increases.
+Suppose there is only one feature, price, then, the choice probability of the highest price product $h$ in the market $t$ is: